trambarhq/relaks-wordpress-example/README.md

     }
 ```

-The first ten posts are always fetched so the visitor sees something immediately after clicking.
+The first ten posts are always fetched so the visitor will see something immediately upon clicking.

 ## WelcomePage